-This drugs policy is part of our overall wholistic approach to health and well-being.
-Through our PHSE and SMSC curriculum and our schools ethos we aim to ensure that children recognise the importance of what they chose to eat and drink and the effect which this can have.
+This drugs policy is part of our overall approach to health and well-being.
+Through our PHSE and Ct curriculum and through circle time and school ethos we aim to ensure that children recognise the importance of what they chose to eat and drink and the effect which this can have.
 Self-respect and a healthy lifestyle are all part of an approach which will enable our children to make the right choices for themselves and their families now and in the future.

-Definition of 'Drugs' for the Benefit of this Policy
+Definition of 'drugs' for the benefit of this policy